benblasco/podman-container-yaml/README.md

 3. Run `loginctl enable-linger <user>`
 4. Check that lingering is enabled `loginctl show-user <user>`
 5. Run `systemctl --user daemon-reload`
-6. Check the service with `systemctl --user status <filename>.service
+6. Check the service with `systemctl --user status <filename>.service`
+7. Don't forget to enable any firewall ports that need to be enabled

 # Ben's Home Assistant container Bluetooth config